 If you have your own avalanche transceiver, probe and shovel, please bring them with you.
-If you do not have any of the above, equipment is available to rent at a minimal rate, but we need to know when you book.
+If you do not have any of the above, we have the necessary equipment available to rent at a minimal rate, but we need to know when you book.

 What level do I need to be to join the Detour?

-The 2 week Powder Detour is a guiding-focused tour with some coaching.
-It is not a lesson, but our expert coaches will be skiing/riding with you for 7 of the 10 on-snow days of the tour, helping you get the most out of the amazing powder and terrain.
+Powder Detour is a guiding-focused tour with some coaching available.
+It is not a lesson but our expert coaches will be skiing/riding with you, helping you get the most out of the amazing powder and terrain.
 Detours are about maximizing the conditions, therefore the coaching is focused around having fun.
-It is not about learning to ski/ride or having your first experience in powder, but more about improving your ability to ride deeper snow and steeper slopes – allowing you to make the most of what Hokkaido has to offer.
+It is not about learning to ski/ride or having your first experience in powder, but more about improving your ability to ride deeper snow and steeper slopes - allowing you to make the most of what Hokkaido has to offer.

 Do I need to have backcountry training?

-Avalanche awareness, backcountry safety and avalanche equipment usage instruction will be given on the Detours - amount of training will be relative to the ability of the group and length of Detour.
+Some avalanche awareness, backcountry safety and avalanche equipment usage instruction will be given on the Detours - amount of training will be relative to the ability of the group and length of Detour.